Spelt Sourdough Bread

 Two halves of Spelt Sourdough Bread with a bread knife

 Spelt is an “ancient grain” that’s a species of wheat.
-Spelt and other ancient grains have recently grown in popularity due to their supposed nutritious and health benefits.
+Spelt and other ancient grains have recently become popular due to their supposed nutritious and health benefits.

 Spelt has a nutty flavor that’s sweet yet mild.
 However, it can taste acidic in large amounts, so this recipe is not 100% spelt.